mcandre/hello-thrift/README.md

 ## Linting

-Tthe Java compiler `javac` offers a valuable option to check for additional warnings at compile time with `-Xlint:all`.
+The Java compiler `javac` offers a valuable option to check for additional warnings at compile time with `-Xlint:all`.
 This Maven project is configured to do this automatically.

 We could manually lint each `.java` file with `javac -Xlint:all`, but for medium to large projects, it's better to use Maven to do this over all Java files: